All Shook Up (musical): Act One

-Somewhere in the Midwest in the 1950s, Chad, a guitar-playing roustabout, is released from a weekend in jail ("Jailhouse Rock").
-In a nearby dreary little town, a young mechanic named Natalie yearns for love and adventure, unaware that her best friend Dennis has a crush on her.
+Somewhere in the Midwest in the summer of 1955, Chad, a guitar-playing roustabout, is released from a week in jail ("Jailhouse Rock").
+In a nearby dreary little town, a young mechanic named Natalie Haller yearns for love and adventure, unaware that her best friend Dennis has a crush on her.
 Sitting in Sylvia's Honky-Tonk, the townspeople lament their feelings of loneliness ("Heartbreak Hotel"), before getting interrupted by the roar of a motorbike; Chad has arrived in town ("Roustabout").

 In need of a mechanic, Chad is introduced to Natalie, who is instantly smitten ("One Night With You").
-Upon learning that Mayor Matilda and the silent Sheriff Earl enforce the Mamie Eisenhower Decency Act, outlawing "loud music, public necking, and tight pants", Chad seeks to incite rebelliousness in the citizens ("C'mon Everybody").
+Upon learning that Mayor Matilda Hyde and the silent Sheriff Earl enforce the Mamie Eisenhower Decency Act, outlawing "loud music, public necking, and tight pants", Chad seeks to incite rebelliousness in the citizens ("C'mon Everybody").
 Whilst Natalie repairs his motorbike, Chad inspires her to take to the open road ("Follow That Dream").

 Chad recruits Dennis as his sidekick.
-The newly-formed duo meet the town's museum owner Miss Sandra, whom Chad instantly falls in love with ("One Night With You—Chad”).
-He attempts to smooth-talk her, but she resists ("Teddy Bear/Hound Dog"), retreating to the Honky-Tonk where Natalie's widowed father, Jim, also falls for her ("One Night With You—Jim”).
+The newly-formed duo meets the town's museum owner, Miss Sandra, whom Chad instantly falls in love with.
+He attempts to smooth-talk her, but she resists ("Teddy Bear/Hound Dog"), retreating to the Honky-Tonk where Natalie's widowed father, Jim Haller, also falls for her.

-Matilda's teenage son, Dean, declares his love for Sylvia's daughter, Lorraine.
+Matilda's teenage son, Dean Hyde, declares his love for Sylvia's daughter, Lorraine.
 Chad encourages their blossoming relationship, much to Sylvia's dismay ("That's All Right").
-Matilda demands that Dean is sent away on a bus to military academy.
+Matilda demands that Dean be sent away on a bus to a military academy.
 However, Dean disobeys his mother to stay in town with Lorraine ("It's Now or Never").

 Desperate for Chad's attention, Natalie disguises herself as a bearded man named 'Ed' to grow closer to him ("Love Me Tender").
 Ed dramatically rides into town, with Chad instantly dropping Dennis as his sidekick in favor of him ("Blue Suede Shoes").
 Jim receives romance advice from Chad, both unaware they seek the same woman ("Don't Be Cruel").
-Under Chad's orders, Ed visits the museum to give Sandra a Shakespearean sonnet, which Dennis had previously suggested, though Sandra unexpectedly finds herself attracted to Ed ("One Night With You—Sandra”).
+Under Chad's orders, Ed visits the museum to give Sandra a Shakespearean sonnet, which Dennis had previously suggested, though Sandra unexpectedly finds herself attracted to Ed.
 Flustered, Ed tries leaving, but Sandra is intent on seducing him ("Let Yourself Go").

 Matilda, appalled that Dean has stayed in town to be with Lorraine, vows to arrest Chad due to his influence.
 Ed suggests that Chad should hide in the town's abandoned fairgrounds to evade capture.
-Jim, now with extra confidence, condemns Sylvia for having grown so bitter, and gives her a very surprising kiss.
-Soon, everyone in town find themselves escaping to the fairgrounds, desperate for someone to love ("Can't Help Falling in Love").
+Jim, now with extra confidence, condemns Sylvia for having grown so bitter and gives her a very surprising kiss.
+Soon, everyone in town finds themselves escaping to the fairgrounds, desperate for someone to love ("Can't Help Falling in Love").